John Cavanaugh (politician): Early career

 Cavanaugh was an intern in both chambers of the United States Congress.
 From 2006 to 2008, he worked in quality assurance for FirstComp Insurance.
 He also worked as an attorney and assistant public defender.

 Nebraska State Legislature

-Cavanaugh was elected to the Nebraska Legislature in November 2020 and assumed office on January 6, 2021.
+In the 2020 election, Cavanaugh ran for District 9 of Nebraska's Legislative District which covers a portion of Omaha, Nebraska, in Douglas County.
+He was elected to the Nebraska Legislature in November 2020 and assumed office on January 6, 2021.

 As of 2025, Cavanaugh serves as the Vice Chairperson on the General Affairs Committee, and a member on the Government, Military and Veterans Affairs and Urban Affairs Committee.
 He is also a member of the Committee On Committees, Midwestern Higher Education Compact Commission, and Justice Reinvestment Oversight (LB605).

-District 9 of Nebraska's Legislative District which covers a portion of Omaha, Nebraska in Douglas County.

 U.S. House campaign

 2026

 On June 4, 2025, Cavanaugh announced his campaign for Nebraska's 2nd congressional district, his father's old congressional seat and a district Kamala Harris carried in the 2024 presidential election.
+In a primary contest littered with spoiler candidates, viable contender Denise Powell edged out the Democratic victory.